Are you an installer of equipment

 In some cases, installers may have additional responsibilities when they effectively become the manufacturer of a new product.
 For example, if you install a power mechanism on an existing manually-operated gate, you - as installer - will now also effectively be the manufacturer of a 'new' machine and so have to meet all of the manufacturer's obligations under supply law.

 If, when following the manufacturer's instructions for installing or erecting equipment, you consider that the product will be unsafe when finally brought into use, you should report your concerns to both the manufacturer and the new user.
-If necessary, do so in writing so they are fully aware of the health and / or safety issues.
+If necessary, do so in writing so they are fully aware of the health and/or safety issues.
 In some cases you may be obliged not to connect (or to disconnect) the equipment so that users are not placed at risk (eg installers of gas appliances).
 You can also report your concerns about design and construction defects to the relevant market surveillance authority as they may have statutory powers to take action over the matter.
+In all cases you should leave any equipment you have been working on in a safe condition.

 Whether installers also become in effect manufacturers - and so dutyholders, for example under the Supply of Machinery (Safety) Regulations 2008 when installing powering equipment to existing manual gates - will depend on the circumstances of each individual contract.
-Normally the person putting a new product into service takes on the duty for compliance, including undertaking conformity assessment to meet the essential requirements and CE marking.
+Normally the person putting a new product into service takes on the duty for compliance, including undertaking conformity assessment to meet the essential requirements, appropriate conformity marking and labelling.
 However, this may be dictated by who exercises primary control for the installation activity.
-The responsibilities of sub-contractors working under the direct control of others may be limited to their own actions, with conformity assessment and CE marking being the responsibility of the main contractor.
+The responsibilities of sub-contractors working under the direct control of others may be limited to their own actions, with conformity assessment and marking/labelling being the responsibility of the main contractor.